 MIN.
-NO. 26/2006 NEED FOR FURTHER EVIDENCE ON ANGLO LEASING AND OTHER RELATED PROJECTS
+NO. 26/2006 NEED FOR FURTHER EVIDENCE ON ANGLO LEASING AND OTHER RELATED PROJECTS then Chief of General Staff

 The committee noted that while taking evidence the following persons, who were either mentioned, or had their names in the submitted documents, were said to have information which could assist in establishing the truth on Anglo Leasing and related projects.